CHN-beta/ovito/doc/manual/reference/pipelines/data_sources/python_script.rst

-The :py:class:`~ovito.data.DataCollection` passed into the function by the pipeline system will initially be empty (when the function is run for the first time) and your code should populate it with new data objects, typically by appending them to the :py:attr:`DataCollection.objects <ovito.data.DataCollection.objects>` list or by assiging them directly to specific storage fields such as the :py:attr:`~ovito.data.DataCollection.cell` field as in the example above.
+The :py:class:`~ovito.data.DataCollection` passed into the function by the pipeline system will initially be empty (when the function is run for the first time) and your code should populate it with new data objects, typically by appending them to the :py:attr:`DataCollection.objects <ovito.data.DataCollection.objects>` list or by assigning them directly to specific storage fields such as the :py:attr:`~ovito.data.DataCollection.cell` field as in the example above.

 However, there is one important caveat to prepare for: The system may run your ``create()`` function multiple times, and on subsequent invocations the :py:class:`~ovito.data.DataCollection` won't be empty anymore.
 It will contain the data objects from a previous invocation.
 That's because the pipeline system